Maya village’s water, future threatened by Mexican train | Federal News Network

 Del Rio, the archaeologist, discovered human remains of the Maya’s ancestors that may date as far back as 13,700 years in another cave network – but it took him and other divers 1 1/2 years to snake through a single cavern system.
 “This is work that takes years, years,” he said.

-López Obrador wants to fill the caves with cement or sink concrete columns through the caverns to support the train, a tall order in the two years left in his term.
+López Obrador wants to finish the entire train in 16 months by filling the caves with cement or sinking concrete columns through the caverns – the only places that allowed humans to survive in this area.

 But for the villagers, much of the damage has already been done.